halogenalkanes from alcohols

 Preparation of Chloroalkanes

-As we have seen above chloroalkanes can be prepared by reacting the alcohol with phosphorus pentachloride (PCl5) and phosphorus trichloride:
+As we have seen above chloroalkanes can be prepared by reacting an alcohol with phosphorus pentachloride (PCl5) and phosphorus trichloride:

 However in the lab it is often easier to use the reaction of concentrated hydrochloric acid with tertiary alcohols to form tertiary halogenalkanes.
 As an example consider the reaction of the tertiary alcohol 2-methylpropan-2-ol with concentrated hydrochloric acid to form the tertiary halogenalkane 2-chloro-2-methylpropane, this reaction can be summarised as:

-replacing the -OH group in an alcohol with a chlorine atom
+replacing the -OH group in an alcohol with a chlorine atom, equations and 3d models to show this reaction taking place.

 Below is a basic outline of a method which can be used to prepare tertiary halogenalkanes using tertiary alcohols.